namiwang/namiwang.github.io/_posts/2024-02-29-better-gmail-config.md

 ### bad importing experiences

-Importing rules is just a disastrous experience.
+Importing filter rules is just a disastrous experience.

 - The embarrassing design feels like it's from the 90s: users have to click 3 times for "import rules", "choose file", and "open file".
 - The modal auto closes itself after finishing, no matter succeeded or failed.